 - Transport NSW Bus Services

-- Scholarships: Academic scholarships are offered for entry to Year 7 students with proven academic excellence, an exemplary work ethic and the ability to make significant contributions to the life of the School.
-Merit Scholarships are offered for entry to Year 7 students who can make a positive and significant contribution to the life of the School.
+- Scholarships: Academic scholarships are offered to Year 7 entry students who demonstrate proven academic excellence, an exemplary work ethic, and the ability to make significant contributions to the life of the School.
+Merit Scholarships are offered to Year 7 entry students who can make a positive and significant contribution to the life of the School.
 We expect them to have an exemplary work ethic, strong academic potential, willingness to participate in co-curricular activities, and social awareness.
-Redlands also offers Means-tested Scholarships, Music Scholarships and Ballet Scholarships.
+Redlands also offers means-tested scholarships, music scholarships, and Ballet Scholarships.

 - Fees: $22,700 (Kindergarten) – $36,000 (Year 12).